 Applicants with a graduate degree can have this requirement waived.

 TOEFL: For international applicants for whom English is not a native language.
 Most successful applicants have TOEFL scores at least 550 (paper-based test), 250 (computer-based test), or 80 (internet-based test).
 We also accept IELTS.

 Full-time Master's Program: Full-time master's students are primarily admitted for the Fall term.
-Early admission decisions will be made at the end of December, January, and February on all completed applications received on the 25th of the month.
-Applications are still being accepted for Fall 2016.
+Early admission decisions will be made at the end of December, January, and February on completed applications.

 We have structured our program with the assumption that students start in the Fall, both in terms of sequencing the courses, and so that students have a full academic year of classes before the summer term, to better prepare them for a paid internship.
 Under special circumstances, students can be admitted for the Winter or Spring term.